26 Donation Page Best Practices For Nonprofits – Tips and Examples

 25. Have a thank-you page

 With so much focus on the donation page, many nonprofits forget to create a thank-you page.
-This is the page the donor will see after making a donation.
+This is the page the donor will see after donating.
 Thanking your donors is one of the most important elements of donor retention, and should not be skipped.

 Bonus tip: You can also automate receipts, so donors will always be certain that you’ve received their gifts.